 While I was at home, a lot of people said things like, “Wow – Asia… Must have been quite the culture shock going there,” and, yes, it has been, yes.
 I told them funny stories about couples’ outfits, squat toilets, and convenience store hopping.
 What I didn’t tell them is that the real culture shock had been in coming home.

-A few of my biggest reverse culture shocks were:
+The biggest reverse culture shocks were

 1) The lack of Wi-Fi.

 I got bored on the plane and linked up to United Airlines’ Wi-Fi service… so, I literally flew all the way from Asia to America surfing the web and checking in with family and friends.
 When I landed at the New Jersey airport, my American SIM card wasn’t working and there was not a single open internet connection to be found.
 Given that, in Seoul, you can link up to wifi on the subway, walking down the street, and in just about every coffee shop I’ve ever been in, the fact that I couldn’t connect in an international airport was a bit ridiculous.

 2) All of the English.

 HOLY COW.
 I landed at the airport in the states and I could understand EVERYTHING that people were saying around me… which is more strange than you may think after a year of living in Asia.
 I kind of didn’t like it to be honest.
 Though Asia can be sensory overload with all of its flashing lights, new sights, and different smells, I found that being back in the states was an overload of English.
 I was unintentionally eavesdropping on everyone, and my brain was working overtime.

 3) People not knowing the difference between North and South Korea.